radar/ryanbigg.com/juniors/qa.md

 <a name='part-time' href='#part-time'><h3>Is it possible to do the program part time for a couple of weeks as we transition out of our current job?</h3></a>

 Not at this point in time, I'm afraid.
-The JEP is a full-time position and we're going to require 40 hour weeks out of you and there may be some homework that you'll want to do.
+The JEP is a full-time position and we're going to require 38 hour weeks out of you.
+You'll be learning a lot and that can be tiring.
 Splitting your attention across two jobs is probably not feasible.

-We'll try to give people enough notice so that they can quit their jobs and come onto the JEP full-time.
+We'll give people enough notice so that they can quit their jobs and come onto the JEP full-time.
+Our JEP cohorts have everyone start at the same time.

 <a name='study' href='#study'><h3>Would Culture Amp be flexible if we want to pursue part-time study options like 1 day of study a week?</h3></a>